Dustyroom/flat-kit-doc/_docs/shaders.md

 ![Export Button](/FlatKit_Manual_Images/water-gradient-export-button.png){:.image-simple}

 {:.image-caption}
 Export Button.
-Click it and save the texture to the disk.
+Click it and save the texture to the disk

 **Shallow Depth.** This is a lowest point of *Shallow* part.
 It is a point where *Shallow* part merges with the top of the gradient.